-We have also developed a next-generation collection device, which we are marketing under the tradename "Intercept $12^{\circ}$ he".
-This device offers several important advantages over our original Intercept device, including a sample adequacy indicator that provides a visual prompt when the appropriate volume of oral fluid has been collected, the ability to collect a larger sample required by current laboratory testing protocols and a more optimized chemistry that results in improved recovery of the targeted drug analytes.
-The Intercept $12^{\circ}$ he device is currently being sold as a forensic use only device within the criminal justice and drug treatment markets along with a NIDA-5 panel of fully-automated high-throughput oral fluid drug assays that we distribute under an agreement with Thermo Fisher Scientific ("Thermo Fisher").
+We have also developed a next-generation collection device, which we are marketing under the tradename "Intercept i2® he".
+This device offers several important advantages over our original Intercept® device, including a sample adequacy indicator that provides a visual prompt when the appropriate volume of oral fluid has been collected, the ability to collect a larger sample required by current laboratory testing protocols and a more optimized chemistry that results in improved recovery of the targeted drug analytes.
+The Intercept i2®he device is currently being sold as a forensic use only device within the criminal justice and drug treatment markets along with a NIDA-5 panel of fully-automated high-throughput oral fluid drug assays that we distribute under an agreement with Thermo Fisher Scientific ("Thermo Fisher").
+Under an amendment to the Thermo Fisher agreement, we have agreed to modify the configuration of our Intercept i2®he device and Thermo Fisher will further optimize its assays and related calibrators in order to meet recently issued oral fluid drug testing guidelines issued by the Substance Abuse and Mental Health Services Administration ("SAMHSA").
+We also intend to obtain FDA 510(k) clearance of our device for use with a 12-assay panel of the Thermo Fisher assays.